AtakanG7/AtakanG7/README.md

 <!-- JOKE-START -->
 - ## **10 min/joke:**

-Did you hear the news?
+Did you hear about the hungry clock?

-FedEx and UPS are merging.
-They’re going to go by the name Fed-Up from now on.
+It went back four seconds.
 <!-- JOKE-END -->